haydendaly/cs554-music-platform/README.md

 #### Firebase Auth:

 Allow users to sign in via email/password, as well as Google or Facebook.
+Please note that Facebook sign in is in development mode.
+If you would like to login via facebook, please provide us with your facebook username and we will add you as a tester.

 Sign-In, Sign-up and password changing are implemented and handled using firebase authentication.
 It also allows the user to login using social platforms like Google and Facebook.